 Since our inception in 2006, our focus was African styled drums and building them with the best possible sound using modern techniques and local woods.
 All of this research and trial and error has taught us so much about the sonic properties of woods, how the thickness of the shell affects the tone, the importance of a quality skin, and how the shape of the drum defines the overall sound.
 When we started getting requests for congas and bongos, Rhythm House Drums wanted to not only do it right, but bring a unique feel to other drums on the market.
 We had to bring something unique and special to the conga drum – We have done just that!

 Our Conga Drums, or Tumbadora, are built with an extremely unique stave design.
-This design enables us to have complete control over every aspect of the drum that will effect the overall tonal properties.
+Standing at 30 inches tall, our design enables us to have complete control over every aspect of the drum that will affect the overall tonal properties.
 From the wall thickness to the bearing edge, to the precise head – belly – foot ratios, our Congas are designed to have maximum warmth and sustain.
 Not only is our design uniquely modern, but it also gives way for much less wasted wood, less stress on each stave, and the opportunity to build with a variety of woods and customization.

 The implementation of this design is just as important as the design itself.
 The craftsmanship throughout these congas is superb.
 From our perfectly shaped and smoothed joints to the four part finishing process, these conga drums look as beautiful as they sound!